 I’ve hazed cattle, roped with the hands, and taken my knocks with the best and the worst of them.
-Taken under the wing of one of the best wranglers of the bunch, a man who was a legend even in his own time, I learned the tricks and the secrets of gentling a horse, and even of busting rank broncs.
-I even learned to braid my own black snake, then fill it with shot, as well as to shoe my own horse, building the shoes myself from blanks.
+Taken under the wing of one of the best wranglers of the bunch, a man who was a legend even in his own time, I learned the tricks and the secrets of gentling a horse, even to taming rank broncs.
+I learned to braid my own black snake, then fill it with shot, as well as to shoe my own horse, building the shoes myself from blanks.

-I’m good with a rope and a tractor, can string fence and castrate a calf, a hog, and just about anything “livestock”, though I never did master the art of making good biscuits and gravy over a campfire.
-I’ve wrangled horses, mules, Herefords and Longhorns, wrestled hogs, and out-maneuvered mean dairy bulls.
+I’m good with a rope and a tractor, can string fence and castrate a calf, a hog, and just about anything ‘livestock’.
+I never did master the art of making good biscuits and gravy over a campfire, though.
+That aside, I’ve wrangled horses, mules, Herefords and Longhorns, wrestled hogs, and out-maneuvered mean dairy bulls.
 So, generally-speaking, and even specifically, yeah, I’m “country” and love it.

 (Q) Thank you for joining us today.
 Before we begin, please tell our readers where they can find you.